 Before the Breakwater was built Plymouth Sound was open to storms from the South West, which made it a dangerous anchorage.
 Many sailing ships were shipwrecked on the coast by Bovisand.
 In 1788 a plan was put to the Government by a Mr Smith, the Master-Attendant at the nearby Royal Dockyard, to construct a pier from the eastern shore at Staddon to the Panther Rock.
 The usual in-action followed until 1806 when John Rennie (1761-1821), civil engineer, and Joseph Whidby, the Master-Attendant at Woolwich Dockyard, London, were ordered to draw up a report and plan for a breakwater.
 They were assisted by the current Master-Attendant of the Plymouth Royal Dockyard, a Mr Hemans.

-The three of them met on March 18th 1806 and their report was completed on April 21st, recommending that a free-standing breakwater be built along the line of the Panther, Shovel and St Carlos Rocks.
+The three of them met on March 18th 1806 and their report was completed on April 21st, recommending that a free-standing breakwater be built along the line of the Panther, Shovel and Saint Carlos Rocks.
 The plan was finally accepted and an Order in Council was issued by the Prince Regent on June 22nd 1811, which was followed by the Admiralty instructions to Rennie to draw up detailed plans.
 These involved setting a solid wall of stone from a base 210 feet wide to a level just 10 feet above low water mark, where it was to be 30 feet in width.
 To construct the whole breakwater of some 3,000 feet, was estimated to involve some two million tons of stone and was expected to cost £1,055,200.
 These measurements were altered at a later date.

 In March 1812 a twenty-five acre site at Oreston was purchased from the Duke of Bedford for £10,000 and opened as the Breakwater Quarry for the supply of limestone.
 It is said that the first limestone block weighed 7 tons.
-It was transported to the site one of the ten specially converted sailing barges and dropped some 30 feet onto the seabed on August 12th 1812, the Prince Regent's birthday.
+It was transported to the site via the Breakwater Tramway by one of the ten specially converted sailing barges and dropped some 30 feet onto the seabed on August 12th 1812, the Prince Regent's birthday.
 These barges were able to make four trips a day from the Quay at the Breakwater Quarry out to the Breakwater.
 There were also 45 smaller vessels that carried the smaller stones in holds cable of storing up to 50 tons of material.
 The contractors for this part of the operation were Messrs Billings.

 The Breakwater as constructed comprises a central portion of 1,000 yards in length and two arms each 350ft long and formed at an angle of 120 degrees to the main section.
 It is 45ft broad and some 80 ft deep.